Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Unified Segmentation Model for Multilayer Mapping via Multitask Learning

 The idea of residual adapters is proposed by~\citet{rebuffi2017learning} for multi-domain learning.
-A small number of domain-specific parameters are added to the adapters to tailor the network to diverse visual domains, while a high degree of parameter sharing among domains is still maintained.
-As multi-domain learning can be considered as a specific multi-task learning problem, RAs have also been applied to MTL for adapting and refining the shared features of each task~\cite{maninis2019attentive}.
-RA module is essentially a $1 \times 1$ filter bank in parallel with a skip connection, introducing a small amount of computational overhead to the shared backbone network.
-However, it can substantially improve accuracy~\cite{maninis2019attentive} and control overfitting~\cite{rebuffi2017learning}.
+A small number of domain-specific parameters are added to the adapters to tailor the network to diverse visual domains, while a high percentage of parameter sharing among domains is still maintained.
+As multidomain learning can be considered as a specific MTL problem, RAs have been applied to MTL for adapting and refining the shared features of each task~\cite{maninis2019attentive}.
+RA module is essentially a $1 \times 1$ filter bank in parallel with a skip connection, introducing a small amount of computational overhead while substantially improving accuracy and alleviating overfitting~\cite{rebuffi2017learning}.
+We choose a more efficient variant with parallel adapters~\cite{rebuffi2018efficient} in our network.
+We set the SE and RA parameters to be task-dependent to allow each task to learn its own channel-wise relationships, as well as utilize the shared encoder differently.

+Different from~\cite{maninis2019attentive}, we implement the task-specific SE and RA modules inside the \emph{bottleneck} blocks (one $3\times3$ convolution in the middle of two $1\times1$ convolutions) of a shared residual encoder, as shown in Fig.~\ref{fig:networks}.
+To better utilize the shared features extracted by other residual blocks, we add a task-specific element-wise Attention Mask (AM) to those blocks.
+The attention mask is chosen to be light-weighted, consisting of a $1\times1$ convolutional filter, a batch normalization layer, and a sigmoid activation to ensure the output belongs to~$[0, 1]$.
+We note that both RA and AM are implemented using convolutions, but the output of RA is added to, whereas the output of AM is element-wise multiplied by the shared features.
+The following equations represent the difference:

+where $F(x)$ and $F_i(x)$ represent the original shared features and the modified task-specific features of task $k$, respectively, and $\odot$ denotes element-wise multiplication.

-Figure~\ref{fig:networks} illustrates the general architecture of each task in our network.
-Each task has its own RA and SE modules to modulate the shared encoder in a task-specific manner.
-The RA refines the shared features to be favorable to a specific task, while the SE works as a soft membership function to accept more relevant features and avoid less relevant ones.
-We note that this MTL architecture can be built on any feed-forward neural network with residual blocks.
-Thus, all task-shared and task-specific parameters can be learned in an end-to-end manner.
+Fig.~\ref{fig:networks} illustrates the general architecture of each task in our network.
+Each task has its dedicated SE, RA and AM modules in the shared encoder to select and refine the shared parameters in a way more favorable to the specific task, with a relatively low parameter overhead.
+The modified features output from the entire shared encoder are fed into task-specific decoders.
+In our specific implementation, we have an Atrous Spatial Pyramid Pooling (ASPP)~\cite{chen2017deeplab} segmentation module between the shared encoder and task-specific decoders for feature resampling, but this MTL architecture can be built on any feed-forward neural network with residual blocks.
+All task-shared and task-specific parameters are learned in an end-to-end manner.